mkramb/alias-url/README.md

 ## Local Development

-To start locally (uses docker for mongodb):
+To start locally, which uses docker (only) for mongodb:

 ```
 yarn start
+yarn test
 ```

 ## Production build